 Reece Proulx, Cal Schell, Andrew Lukezic, Nathan Porter, Jackson Hay, Jacob Peterson-Galema, James Way, Payton Vescio, Ryan Mills, Harrison Caines, David Campbell, Liam Dey, Cameron Peters, Jesse Kirkby, Gabby Kioki, Dryden Rivet, Nate Boomhower, Brett Shawana.

-Christian Cicigoi, Joe Vrbetic, Maxim Mulder, Pacey Schlueting, James Mayotte, Ryan Hall, Thomas Gangl, Johnny Howie, Owen Belisle, Joshua Currie, Kyle Jackson, Mat Hardwick, Jack Stockfish, Sam Garagan, Bailey Chenier, Brett McGlade, Nolan Lowe, Carson McMillan.
+Christian Cicigoi, Joe Vrbetic, Maxim Mulder, Pacey Schlueting, James Mayotte, Ryan Hall, Thomas Gangl, Johnny Howie, Owen Belisle, Josh Currie, Kyle Jackson, Mat Hardwick, Jack Stockfish, Sam Garagan, Bailey Chenier, Brett McGlade, Nolan Lowe, Carson McMillan.